acc-aqt/track-back/README.md

 Note: Apple Music control is only available on macOS and uses AppleScript under the hood.

-## 4. Development Setup - not necessary for execution
+## 4. Development Setup - not necessary to run the game

 If you are developing or testing and need to use the source code directly: